hashgraph/hedera-nft-auction-demo/README.md

 This requires that the REST api and database are up and running.

-The examples below show curl commands, however the `hedera-nft-auction-demo-java-node` project includes a `postman_collection.json` file which you can import into Postman instead.
+The examples below show curl commands, however the `hedera-nft-auction-demo-java-node` project includes `postman` files for the admin and client APIS which you can import into Postman instead.

 __Create a topic__

-*Note: the application wil need to be restarted to take the new topic into account*
+_Note: the application wil need to be restarted to take the new topic into account_

 ```shell script
 curl -H "Content-Type: application/json" -X POST -d '